malipek/esp8266_utility_meter_mon/SOLUTION.md

 + works well with hardware interrupt on ESP8266, no dirty hacks needed.

 Cons:
-- power consumption: around 0.33mW,
+- power consumption: around 0.33mW.

 ### Sensor adjusting

-Sensor must be adjusted individually to utility meter, so it's reading is not interfered with light in the room, or neighboring indicators.
+Sensor must be adjusted individually to utility meter (LED intensivity, pulse length), so its reading is not interfered with light in the room, or neighboring indicators.

 The voltage drop must detect fast changing signal, so no transient states are present on comparator's output.